-Since the 1970s, the United States has been providing technical assistance and/or funding support to family planning/reproductive health (FP/RH) programs in many countries, and a number of them have since graduated and transitioned out of USAID's support.
-The transition process of bilateral support has varied -since 2004, the process has relied on demographic trigger indicators to inform USAID on the country's readiness for reduction in technical assistance and financial support.
-USAID would then begin working with stakeholders to assure sustainability of program outcomes.
-There have been several large-scale evaluations of FP/RH programs in these countries, for example, Bertrand et al. (2015), Chaudhry et al. (2012), USAID (2013), and Cromer et al. (2004).
-However, these evaluations were implemented retrospectively and ad hoc, without an a priori Monitoring and Evaluation (M&E) plan based on a guiding framework.
-This activity-a review of the current body of work on the evaluation of global health programs-aims to develop a conceptual framework to be used by donors and governments to inform plans for FP/RH program transition out of USAID's support, to monitor the transition process, and to evaluate the sustainability of FP outcomes.
+Since the 1970s, the United States has provided funding support and technical assistance to family planning/reproductive health (FP/RH) programs in many countries; a number of them have since transitioned out of USAID's support.
+The transition process has varied-since 2004, demographic screening and other indicators are used to inform USAID of a country's readiness for a reduction in financial support and technical assistance.
+USAID would then work with stakeholders to assure the sustainability of program outcomes.
+There have been several large-scale evaluations of FP/RH programs in countries supported by USAID, for example, Bertrand et al. (2015), Chaudhry et al. (2012), Cromer et al. (2004), and USAID (2013).
+However, these evaluations were implemented retrospectively and ad hoc, without a priori M&E plan based on a guiding framework.